hyperledger-solang/solang/docs/language.rst

 Struct Type
 ___________

 A struct is composite type of several other types.
 This is used to group related items together.
-A struct type must have a definition before it can be used.
-The name of the struct type can then be used as a type itself.
-For example:

 .. code-block:: javascript